To craft rugged luxury itineraries for open minded explorers seeking faraway and bespoke experiences

 Watch a Glass Blowing Demonstration

 BONUS!
-If you have the time take a Vaporetto to one of the surrounding islands, either Murano or Burano.
-Both have very unique cultures and are equally as charming as Venice, often with a significantly less bit of crowd!
+If you have the time, take a vaporetto to one of the surrounding islands, either Murano or Burano.
+Both have very unique cultures and are equally as charming as Venice, often with significantly fewer crowds!

 Venice, the Menace